Symbian9/qmapshack-doc-wiki/DocGisHowToSaveYourWork.md

 changed in the database.

-The sync. function is to update your workspace if someone else is changeing items on another instance of QMapShack.
+The sync. function is to update your workspace if someone else is changing items on another instance of QMapShack.
 This includes saving local changes and reloading all items in the workspace.
 On a conflict the user is asked which version to keep.